 Hendon - Down Your Way

-Hendon History Group will meet on Thursday at the Back on the Map Hub in Hendon’s former Carnagie Library, Villette Road, at 6.30pm.
-Speaker Sharon Vincent will talk about the St Ignatius War Memorial.
+Hendon History Group will meet on Thursday, May 26, at the Back on the Map Hub in Hendon’s former Carnagie Library, Villette Road, at 6.30pm.
+Speaker will be Sharon Vincent on St Ignatius War Memorial.
+Everyone is welcome.